Detail of an imaginary landscape

 Childhood is though always with us.
 I remember at the age of 10 looking out of the window of my bedroom in our house in Himley Road, Dudley.
 We were about to move house and I wanted to remember the landscape that I had spent so many hours playing in.
 My bedroom was at the back of the house, it looked out over the scarred wasteland that had been the space within which I had grown into my own self awareness.
 There was the slag heap down whose sides I used to run or ride my battered old scooter, bomb craters that I had in the past lined their edges with hedge clippings in order to make dens and hide away from everyone else.
 I looked at the walls that formed the backs of yards where the pigs were kept, animals that would inhabit my imagination throughout my life, a slag mound hillock on which I once stood holding a roof slate in my hand for an older boy to shoot at with his air rifle, the pain as the pellet went into my hand still remembered, the rusty remains of old factory equipment still left broken after wartime bombing, but which were now entangled in weeds; all a backdrop for vivid imaginary play.

 That landscape is still with me now, the cradle of my innocence.
 I have tried to rediscover it time and time again, each time looking for a way of capturing something of that feeling of total immersion that comes from being lost in play.
-Part of an artist's role it would seem to me is to try to maintain some sort of naivety and to try and hold off the sophistication of adulthood for as long as you can, or at least to fold into the knowledge that comes with age and memory of the innocence that came first.
+Part of an artist's role it would seem to me is to try to maintain some sort of naivety and to try and hold off the sophistication of adulthood for as long as you can, or at least to fold into the knowledge that comes with age, a memory of the innocence that came first.

 Landscape of the past